-The largest industries in SCC are: Professional, Scientific, Technical Services and Health Care & Social Assistance.
-14 Furthermore, SCC has been very successful in the business and employment sectors.
-The county has one of the highest median family incomes in the country, with residents earning a salary of \$116,178.
-15 As of November 2019, the unemployment rate in SCC was 2.2%, reflecting a progressive decrease since January 2010 when the rate was 12%.
-16
+The largest industries in SCC are: professional, scientific, technical services and health care & social assistance14.
+Furthermore, SCC has been very successful in the business and employment sectors.
+The county has one of the highest median family incomes in the country, with residents earning a salary of \$116,17815.
+As of November 2019, the unemployment rate in SCC was 2.2%, reflecting a progressive decrease since January 2010 when the rate was 12%16.
+The California Department of Aging provides estimates for older adults who are 60 years or older in SCC who are considered low-income and data suggests that, currently, 40,205 older adults or 10% of the older adult population in SCC are considered low-income (2021)17.